shakfu/karma_re/README.md

 # karma analysis

-This project is a variant of [karma~1.6](https://github.com/rconstanzo/karma) which tries to make some changes to make the code more understandable.
+This project is a variant of [karma~1.6](https://github.com/rconstanzo/karma) which will try to make some changes to the code to reduce its complexity and hopefully make it more understandable.

-I will try to use some AI editors to try to refactor some of the more complex functions.
+There will probably be some experiements with some code-editors to try to refactor some of the more complex functions.

 Analysis of gnu-complexity of the abbreviated (only mono perform) version is: